chris-m-taylor/Shopping-List/README.md

 This is an exercise to demonstrate basic DOM manipulation using JavaScript

+## How to access?
+Click on the website link underneath the description

 ## How it works
 <ul>
   <li>Items can be clicked on the "check them off".</li>